Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 • It declares Neo4j node label Product.
 It specifies id as the primary key field.

-• It carries all the fields from product_node collector to Neo4j nodes with label Product.
+• It carries all the fields from the product_node collector to Neo4j nodes with label Product.

 Export Product